angelachaewonkim/Cheersbot/README.md

 ### Software setup
 ### How to download trianed model
-you need to download COCO-trained models
-To detect the hand with various types of glass, we used pre-trained neural network pre-trained on the COCO dataset.
-COCO-dataset is specialized in large-scaled object detection.

-It includes:
+Instead of building the machine learning model, we used pre-trained SSD MobileNet V2 model to recognize hand with glass.
+You need to download this model(ssd_mobilenet_v2_coco.engine).

+This model is trained using COCO-dataset: It is the dataset used for large-scaled object detection.
+It includes 90 kinds of different objects.
+Among them, we want to recognize two objects:

 + index 0- Person
 + index 47- Cup
 + If a hand with glass is in front of camera, then this model can detect it as index 0 or 47.